 Mastering uncertainty: A predictive processing

-Games in education Practical Advice published on Friday, January 06, 2023 (5 months, 21 hours, and 33 minutes ago)
+Games in education Practical Advice published on Friday, January 06, 2023 (one year, 6 months, and 3 weeks ago)

 Yet, current models struggle to explain why such balanced challenges best afford these experiences and do not straightforwardly account for the appeal of high- and low-challenge game genres like Idle and Soulslike games.
 In this article, we show that Predictive Processing (PP) provides a coherent formal cognitive framework which can explain the fun in tackling game challenges with uncertain success as the dynamic process of reducing uncertainty surprisingly efficiently.
 In gameplay as elsewhere, people enjoy doing better than expected, which can track learning progress.
 In different forms, balanced, Idle, and Soulslike games alike afford regular accelerations of uncertainty reduction.
 We argue that this model also aligns with a popular practitioner model, Raph Koster’s Theory of Fun for Game Design, and can unify currently differentially modelled gameplay motives around competence and curiosity.